 More students are considering additional study after their degree, because they want to explore their subject further, improve their job prospects in a particular area, or move into a different field.
-Further study may be essential for particular careers such as teaching or social work.
+Postgraduate study may be essential for particular careers such as teaching or social work.

 Research carefully and think about the financial implications, and whether postgraduate study will enhance your chances of finding work.
 You may have the option of studying full or part time and so could develop relevant work experience and skills at the same time.